 One of the first challenges that jumped off the page at me was “to face a fear.”
 Why?
 I don’t know maybe because I do like a good challenge or, much like Marty McFly, I hate being told I can’t do something.
 Even if it’s me doing the internal talking, once its a public challenge…it’s on.

 So where did I go with this challenge?
-Sure, I could have climbed a ladder and attached a gutter 30 feet off of the ground at my house (like the Mrs. would have preferred,) but I am not sure how that helps me in day to day business.
+Sure, I could have climbed a ladder and attached a gutter 30 feet off of the ground at my house (like the Mrs. would have preferred,) but I am not sure how that helps me in day-to-day business.
 So I dug a little deeper.
 What I decided to do was take a drive on a Saturday and confront a personal fear which has haunted me for the better part of 3 years.
 This personal fear has professional implications.
 It prevents me from reaching back to previous resources and experts who could help me with my business.
-Unfortunately for the readers of this post, its a bit too personal and I am not going to disclose the contents of the conversation, the other person it involved or even the city where it took place.
-What I will disclose is that it’s something that I would think about nearly everyday and at some level affected productivity.
+Unfortunately for the readers of this post, its a bit too personal and I am not going to disclose the contents of the conversation, the other person involved or even the city where it took place.
+What I will disclose is that it’s something that I would think about nearly every day and at some level affected productivity.
 Some days more than others.
-I was afraid of the confrontation, but overcame and have a story to tell.
+I was afraid of the confrontation but overcame it and have a story to tell.

 Here is why it matters and the lessons I learned:

 1. As a business owner, letting go of the past is crucial.
 Personal or Professional.
 The sick thing about most Entrepreneurs is that we can’t separate the two anyway.
 While we are personally experiencing life, it is through the dangerous lens of entrepreneurial-ship.
 Staying static in business will get you killed, because being irrelevant or out of business is death to the entrepreneurial spirit.